 Food and Culture: The Italian Experience

-This innovative 2-week study abroad program will be a faculty-led experience to one of the most beautiful and culturally significant regions in the world — Tuscany, Italy.
+This award winning 2-week study abroad program will be a faculty-led experience to one of the most beautiful and culturally significant regions in the world — Tuscany, Italy.
 The course will be an intensive, full-immersion academic and cultural exploration centered on the theme of Food and Culture in the perfectly preserved, magical medieval city of Siena.
 No previous knowledge of Italian is required; all that is required is a love for Italian food and culture!

 Food represents one of the most attractive features of Italian culture.
 In this course, students will undertake a rigorous cultural and critical exploration of the role of food in society through the examination of the Italian case.
 This summer’s course will primarily focus on representations of food in Italian cinema and popular culture.
 The aim of this interdisciplinary course will be to gain expertise in understanding how questions of personal and collective identity are expressed and regulated through food in all societies.

 Students will participate in hands-on cooking classes that will allow them to experience and be part of the Italian obsession with food.
 They will also have the opportunity to practice conversational Italian as they learn to cook.
 There will be six sessions of three hours each where participants will learn about the cuisine and culture of six different Italian regions.
 Chef Guida, your chef instructor, has extensive experience as head chef in several top restaurants in Italy and the United Kingdom.